dreameatergames/nuquake_enhanced/README.md

 - Ian Michael
   - Inspiration and Encouragement
   - Tossing the save code over
+- Rizzo
+  - Pushing me to fix stuff and add things
+  - Stressing the hell out of Quake
 - The Dreamcast Community as a whole!
   - Assembler, DC-Talk, DCEMU.